paromita13/Dentist-Appointment-System/README.md

 **How to Compile and Run**

-Using GCC (Linux / Windows Terminal):
+-Using GCC (Linux / Windows Terminal):

 gcc main.c -o clinic
 ./clinic

 __Using CodeBlocks / Dev-C++:__

-Open the file
+-Open the file

-Click Build & Run
+-Click Build & Run

  **Project Structure**